Peru Dog & Horse Rescue FAQs

 Yes, in fact we actively encourage it!
 Peru is a beautiful country and we wish you to experience its culture, history and people.
-You will have two days free per week which can be spent in the city or away at another location in Peru.
+You will have two days free per week as well as afternoons which can be spent in the city or away at another location in Peru.
 Long term volunteers can arrange extra time off with the volunteer coordinator.
 People visiting Cusco do so to see Machu Picchu.
 Although your motivation is different we encourage you to take a look at one of the wonders of the world.

-The common language for Globalteer staff and volunteers at this project is a mix of English and Spanish; however since you will be working with dogs, much of your work will be with the animals and the language will be less important.
+The common language for Globalteer staff and volunteers at this project is a mix of English and Spanish; however since you will be working with animals, much of your work will be with the animals and the language will be less important.
 Peru is a Spanish speaking country so it is beneficial, but not required, to be able to speak some Spanish.

 The majority of volunteers are from the UK, United States, Canada and Australia.
 We also work with volunteers from Holland, Germany, Ireland, Japan and New Zealand although all nationalities are welcome.
 The majority of volunteers travel alone to the projects, although we also accommodate couples and groups.

 Yes of course, here is a sample of stories from our volunteer blogs.

 If you are staying at the Volunteer House, hotels or hostel, they have Wi-Fi internet access.
 Some of the homestay families have Wi-Fi but not all.
 There are many internet cafes in Cusco.
 Telephone services are cheapest in the internet cafes for international calls.
 The main post office is only a short walk from your hotel and is centrally located downtown.

 Yes of course, in fact we have a page all about how you can fund raise for your trip here.